klich3/bs660m-ds3h-ax_atiXR6900XT/README.md

 # Download

-You can get the files needed to configure your Hackintosh from the following link [Download Hackintosh](https://ko-fi.com/s/8d36c83052).
+You can ***BUY*** the files needed to configure your Hackintosh from the following link [Download Hackintosh](https://ko-fi.com/s/8d36c83052).
+Where is an explanation of how to configure and replicate the same hardware configuration.

 Enjoy your Hackintosh with GIGABYTE B660M DS3H AX DDR4 motherboard and Intel i7-12700F processor!
 If you need additional help, feel free to consult the documentation and resources provided in this repository.